 NCP moves MSHRC, seeks probe into Wadala custodial death case

-The NCP on Thursday approached the Maharashtra State Human Rights Commission (MSHRC), seeking a probe into the recent custodial death of a 26-year-old man here and also demanded stern action against the policemen concerned.
-City NCP president and the party's chief spokesperson Nawab Malik made the demands before the MSHRC's acting chairperson M A Sayeed.
+The NCP on Thursday approached the Maharashtra State Human Rights Commission (MSHRC), seeking a probe into the recent "suspicious" custodial death of a 26- year-old man here.
+An NCP delegation, led by the party's city unit president and its chief spokesperson Nawab Malik met MSHRC acting chairperson M A Sayeed and demanded that stern action be taken against the policemen concerned.

 Malik was accompanied by other spokespersons of the party, including Sanjay Tatkare and Clyde Crasto.
 Vijay Singh, a resident of Sion area who worked as a medical representative in a pharmaceutical firm, died after he was detained at the Wadala Truck Terminus police station for questioning in an assault case last Sunday.